IT Capital Investment

 It is important to have an annual process to help ensure prioritization can occur across all ideas at the same time.
 This helps ensure that the university's long-term investments are always directed to its highest priority needs.
 However, requests can be submitted at any time throughout the year.
 Exceptions will be reviewed and assessed by the Office of the CIO and the U-M IT Governance committees.
 As the process matures, the submission frequency for funding requests may change based on need.

 Yes, if the project is greater than $1 million or involves multiple units a request form still needs to be submitted.
-While having the appropriate funding in place is vital component of preparing a successful proposal, there are a number of other factors that must be considered when implementing technology solutions.
+While having the appropriate funding in place is a vital component of preparing a successful proposal, there are a number of other factors that must be considered when implementing technology solutions.
 Some of the factors are:

 - Other schools and colleges may have a similar need.
 The process will foster collaboration so that we can provide more value to units at a lower cost.